 For those who don't know, Tío Pepe is a popular brand of Sherry from the Andalusian town of Jerez de la Frontera.

 Some time in the 1930's a man named Luis Pérez Solero came to Jerez and fell in love with both the city and the drink it was producing.
 He became the promotional chief ("jefe de propaganda") at González Byass, a major producer of Sherry (jerez).

 Back in those days, there were no ad agencies and the epoch of brand management had not really begun yet: it was people like Solero whose at times hilariously ingenious experiments with logos, images, figures and promotional verses actually provided the foundation for the modern-day science of branding.
 (It was also in those times when first trademark battles were fought: Solero's original design of the Tío Pepe character had to be changed to accommodate a settlement with a competitor - the agreement stipulated that the figure of Tío not be shown with his hands in the air: that was deemed too similar to a competing drink's logo).

-Amazingly, after Franco’s death, La Puerta’s Tío Pepe evaded not only political reprisals, but also the ensuing “quality of life” legislation which mandated that most other neon signs in Madrid simply be removed.
-Tío Pepe and another landmark sign, the “Scheweppes” (in Gran Vía) were spared.
-As a compromise between the city and Tío’s fans, a new illumination schedule was put in place: twelve hours in the winter and nine in the summer.
+Amazingly, after Franco's death, La Puerta's Tío Pepe evaded not only political reprisals, but also the "quality of life" legislation.
+Most other neon signs in Madrid were simply removed.
+Tío Pepe and another landmark sign, "Scheweppes" (in Gran Vía) were spared.
+As a compromise between the city and Tío's fans, new illumination schedule was put in place: twelve hours in winter and nine in summer.

-P.S.
-EPILOGUE: Luis Pérez Solero died in Madrid in 1968.
-His descendants (now in third generation) run a prominent Spanish advertising agency, Rasgo.
+Luis Pérez Solero died in Madrid in 1968.
+His descendants (now in the 3rd generation) run a prominent Spanish advertising agency, Rasgo.